1967 Minneapolis disturbance

-The 1967 Minneapolis riot was one of the 159 disturbances that swept across cities in the United States during the "long, hot summer of 1967".
+The 1967 Minneapolis disturbance was one of the 159 disturbances and riots that swept across cities in the United States during the "long, hot summer of 1967".

 On July 20, 1967, widespread violence erupted in North Minneapolis, an area known for its Jewish and African American communities.
 The reported origins vary from the police mishandling a teen dispute over a wig to a pre-meditated plot by Black Panther leader Stokely Carmichael.
 Widespread violence, including rock and bottle-throwing at law enforcement and fires set to businesses along Plymouth Avenue, quickly engulfed the area and lasted three days.

 Arthur Naftalin, mayor of Minneapolis, petitioned Minnesota Governor Harold LeVander for assistance from the Minnesota National Guard.
 After three days of demonstration, there were 26 arrests, 24 injured, and no deaths.
 Damage to public and private property totaled $4.2 million.

 Background

 The civil rights movement occurring mainly in the southern portion of the United States to protest the unequal treatment of African Americans in business, politics, education, and housing resulted in rippling effects across the nation.
 Soon, civil uprisings extended outside the southern states.
 Cities like Boston, Milwaukee, and Minneapolis experienced similar racial tensions that erupted in violence.

 Before 1960, restrictive housing guidelines prevented the working-class African American and Jewish communities from residing in certain parts of Minneapolis.
 Because of this, the two marginalized communities found common ground in North Minneapolis, where they built businesses, friendships, and families.

 After World War II, societal opinions toward the Jewish community shifted away from anti-semitism.
 With this, business and job opportunities became available to Jewish citizens outside of North Minneapolis.
 The Black community, however, did not receive similar treatment.
 This imbalance created fissures between the two communities.
 Between the growing Civil Rights movements and rising tensions in North Minneapolis, a riot erupted in 1966.
 The period of unrest was short-lived.
 It resulted in arson and looting.
 For a short period, the Minnesota National Guard deployed to quell the violence.
 In the aftermath of the 1966 riot, a community center called "The Way" was established on Plymouth Avenue, the cultural and business hub of North Minneapolis.
 This center became a nucleus for neighborhood extracurricular activity, including meetings and music.
 It is also known as the hub for community activism in North Minneapolis.

 after a disturbance born of disillusionment and anger exploded spontaneously in the streets.
 Its emergency purpose was to help calm the neighborhood by providing an off-the-street facility for youth and a meeting place for residents.